 Alterations to the property since the original survey (VDHP 1982b) are limited to some windows and the front door.
 The asbestos siding obscures much of the original material; however, the siding falls within the 50-year historic threshold.
-Furthermore, the outbuildings remain intact and in use.
-The residence is a good example of a vernacular Greek Revival farmhouse with moderate integrity.
-Therefore, in WSP's opinion the Jennison-Hubbard Farm should remain listed in the SRHP and is eligible for the NRHP.
+The Jennison-Hubbard Farm retains its overall historic integrity, and an updated Determination of Eligibility for the NRHP may be considered for any future projects that may affect the historic resource.